Russian mercenaries accused of rights violations in Central African Republic | DW | 14.04.2021

 Moscow officially gives the number of Russian military experts in CAR at 535.
 But according to press reports, the actual number is much higher.
 The Wagner Group alone, a private security company from Russia, employs over 1,000 people in CAR.

 There are also other companies such as Sewa Security Services.
-They guard airports, ministries and are part of President Faustin Archange Touadera's security detail.
+They guard airports, ministries and are part of President Touadera's security detail.

 The Central African Republic is surrounded by countries dealing with security challenges